 The site is in an area of high significance, close as it is to the City Wall.

 The accessible rooms (seen below) are designed to be best in practice and have been specified in conjunction with David Bonnett Associates, access consultancy.
 The overall project has been directed by Marcus Beale Architects.
 The rooms are named after Cecil Kimber, who worked for Morris in the Garage, and developed the first MG cars.
 Further information can be found in our Disability pages.

-The building, designed by John McAslan and Partners, will offer three floors of accommodation: the top floor will contain two chamber music studios; the first floor, four practice rooms; and the ground floor, a large rehearsal room for opera and drama.
+Designed by John McAslan and Partner, the Clore Music Studios were completed in January 2019.
+The top floor contains two chamber studios; the first floor, four practice rooms; and the ground floor, a large rehearsal room for opera and drama.